British policeman jailed for life for murder and rape of Sarah Everard | Law-Order

 British policeman jailed for life for murder and rape of Sarah Everard

-A police officer was jailed for life on Thursday for abducting marketing executive Sarah Everard on a London street as she walked home from a friend's house then raping and murdering her in a case that shocked Britain and stirred protests over violence against women.
+A police officer was jailed for life on Thursday for abducting marketing executive Sarah Everard on a London street as she walked home then raping and murdering her in a case that shocked Britain and stirred protests over violence against women.

 Couzens forced Everard, 33, into a hire car as she walked home after visiting a friend in south London on March 3.
 Her body was found in woodland around 50 miles (80 km) away in southeast England.
 A post-mortem concluded she had died as a result of compression of the neck.
 His whole life sentence means he has no chance of parole.